KBiz65/jason-otto-chat-app-review/README.md

 2. Create a .env file in the root of the project
 3. In the .env file should be the DB connection string, CONN_STRING, and the JSON Web Token secret, JWT_SECRET.

-  * Feel free to change the keys to whatever you like, but remember to update the keys wherever they are referenced in the app.
+  * Feel free to change the keys to whatever you like, but remember to update the keys wherever they are referenced in the app:

+    * auth.js

+    * db.js

   * If deploying to a service like Heroku or Render, don't forget to set environment variables with the same values.